chinedufn/swift-bridge/book/src/building/README.md

 In a similar fashion, you could also compile Swift code into a native library and then link it in when compiling your Rust code.

-Which direction you choose largely comes down to whichever is easier based on the build tools that you already use or plan to use.
+Which direction to choose largely comes down to whichever is easiest based on the build tools that you already use or plan to use.

 This chapter walks you through a few different ways to build Swift and Rust code.